HowestX/howestx-docs/Comparison.md

 The platform already has a lot of succes, boasting more than 3 million users (as of October 2014), and being used by institutions such as stanford.

 ### Usability
 EdX as a platform is very usable to an end user, it offers an intuitive user interface which is alo rather attractive to the eye.
 This does not translate over to mobile, as the default theme is not mobile ready.
+It also seems to have a lot of functionality already built-i.n

 ### Activity
 We were happy to see edX being a very active platform.
 Not only does it have a remarkeable amount of users, it also has a lot of developers behind it.
 When looking up the github page of the platform, we saw commits as recent as 2 hours ago.